severikasurinen/plot-spectrum/README.md

 ```

 # Using the scripts
-Run the program by start run.bat.
+Run the program by starting run.bat.
 Type in file names without file extension.